-- (1) Subject to these regulations, the applicable scheduled fee is payable to the Registrar - (a) on an application for a matter described in Schedule 1; or - (b) for an administrative act described in Schedule 1; or - (c) for an examination, test or assessment, other than a medical examination, described in Schedule 1; or - (d) for a vehicle inspection described in Schedule 1 that is carried out by a police officer or an authorised officer; or - (e) for materials or services described in Schedule 1. - (2) The applicable scheduled fee is payable irrespective of whether the person liable for the fee asked for, or wanted, the administrative act, examination, test, assessment, vehicle inspection, materials or services to which the fee relates. - (3) Nothing in these regulations prevents a fee from being charged in respect of an administrative act, examination, test, assessment, vehicle inspection, material or service, provided under a Act on these manulations for which no such the Act or these regulations, for which no such specific provision exists.
+- (1) Subject to these regulations, the applicable scheduled fee is payable to the Registrar - (a) on an application for a matter described in Schedule 1; or - (b) for an administrative act described in Schedule 1; or - (c) for an examination, test or assessment, other than a medical examination, described in Schedule 1; or - (d) for a vehicle inspection described in Schedule 1 that is carried out by a police officer or an authorised officer; or - (e) for materials or services described in Schedule 1. - (2) The applicable scheduled fee is payable irrespective of whether the person liable for the fee asked for, or wanted, the administrative act, examination, test, assessment, vehicle inspection, materials or services to which the fee relates. - (3) Nothing in these regulations prevents a fee from being charged in respect of an administrative act, examination, test, assessment, vehicle inspection, material or service, provided under the Act or these regulations, for which no such specific provision exists.